By Alyssa Casey

-Join us this month for Bread for the World’s montly national call and webinar.
-Hear the latest inside news from Capitol Hill and predictions for the coming months.
-Get an additional elections update, and learn more about how you can raise hunger as an elections issue.
+Join us today for Bread for the World’s monthly national call and webinar.
+Hear the latest news from Capitol Hill, and get our elections predictions as they relate to ending hunger.

 Lavida Davis is the director of organizing and grassroots capacity building at Bread for the World